rwhetten/DeepSeqAnalysis/docs/source/r-lesson.rst

 Objective
 *********

-Introduce and teach basic R usage via the software carpentry and Data carpentry workshops.
+Introduce and teach basic R usage with lessions from Software Carpentry and Data Carpentry workshops.

 Workshop Links